As a plugin writer, I have docs to define endpoints for multiple namespaced content types

 This would be awkward for plugins with only 1 type:

 If the type is different than the plugin name, the plugin name should be a part of the type in the url.

-#7 Updated by daviddavis over 1 year ago
+#7 Updated by daviddavis almost 3 years ago

 I think plugins should either use

 /content/<plugin>/<type>/ regardless of how many content types they have.

 I am a bit worried about the idea of allowing plugins with one content type use a different convention for a few reasons:

 1. It's inconsistent with plugins that will have multiple content types